davidkneely/journal/README.md

 That's it.
 Now, just restart your terminal.
 Type journal and hit return.

 ##Request for help
-Please check out the issues for ways to help refine this script.
+Please check out [issues](https://github.com/davidkneely/journal/issues) for ways you can help refine this script.